photo by Mel Taing

 keywords: digital collage, illustration, podcast production, brand design, dance

 As Radio Rani, Nina’s collages are living artifacts of reflection, threading together meditations on liberation, community, and spirituality.
 Her pieces stitch archival images with the visual details of scrapbook kitsch, and offer tender commentary on current moments and movements.
-Nina’s artwork has been featured in publications like The Juggernaut and displayed at the Institute for Contemporary Arts / Boston.
+Nina’s artwork has been displayed in a variety of spaces in Boston, including the Institute for Contemporary Arts / Boston, the Museum of Fine Arts, Boston, and Harvard University.

 A self-taught audio engineer, Nina produces the politics and culture podcast, Almirah Radio Hour, and Live Vedanta, a podcast on high thinking and happy living.
 Nina is also a dancer, currently studying kathak under Gretchen Hayden, senior disciple of Pandit Chitresh Das.
 She previously completed her Arangetram in bharatanatyam under Ashoka Rao.